-Course Unit
+Course Units

+HIST 7B History of the United States Since 1865 3

+HIST 8B History of Latin-American Civilization 3

+HIST 10B History of Africa since 1750 3

+HIST 19 History of California 3

+HIST 21 U.S. Women: A Social History 3

+HIST 31 Contemporary Middle East: Politics of Nationalism 3

+HIST 32 The United States Since 1945 3

+HIST 33 History of Native American Thought and Literature 3

+HUMAN 55 The Representation of Immigration in Cinema and Television 4

 M/LAT 30A Survey of Latin-American Films 3

 M/LAT 30B Survey of Latin-American Films 3

 POSCI 1 Government and Politics in the United States 3

 POSCI 2 Comparative Government 3

 POSCI 3 International Relations 3

 POSCI 4 Political Theory 3

 POSCI 6 The U.S. Constitution and Criminal Due Process 3

-POSCI 11 Comparative Social Movements Since the 1960s 3

 POSCI 12 Contemporary Middle East: Politics of Nationalism 3

-POSCI 20 Current World Problems 3
+POSCI 20 Global Issues

 PSYCH 1A Introduction to General Psychology 3

 PSYCH 6 Social Psychology 3

 PSYCH 10 Psychology and Life: Basic Principles 3

 PSYCH 21 Lifespan Human Development 3

 PSYCH 28 Introduction to Research Methods in Psychology 3

-SOCSC 1 Introduction to Women's Studies 3

 SOCSC 2 Introduction to Diversity Issues 3

-SOCSC 3 Comparative Social Movements Since the 1960s 3

 SOC 1 Introduction to Sociology 3

 SOC 2 Social Problems 3

 SOC 5 Minority Groups 3

 SOC 6 Comparative Social Movements Since the 1960s 3

 SOC 7 Sociology of Gender 3

 SOC 8 Crime and Deviance 3

 SOC 13 Sociology of the Family 3

 SOC 18 Sociology of Death and Dying 3

 SOC 120 Introduction to Research Methods 3

 WS 1 Introduction to Women's Studies 3

 Major Requirements 18

 General Education and Electives 42

 Total Units 60

 Students must receive a minimum grade of "C" or better in all required core courses and electives in order to qualify for the degree.
-As this degree alone may not be complete preparation for transfer, students wishing to continue at the UC or CSU system should meet with a counselor to develop a transfer plan which addresses all general education and lower-division transfer requirements.
+As this degree alone may not be complete preparation for transfer, students wishing to continue at the UC or CSU system should meet with a Counselor to develop a transfer plan which addresses all general education and lower-division transfer requirements.